 TGax Editor: Change subcaluse 10.7.10 as follows:

-This subclause defines how to convert an HT MCS or a VHT-MCS to a non-HT basic rate for the purpose of determining the rate of the response frame.
+This subclause defines how to convert an HT MCS, a VHT-MCS,or an HE MCS to a non-HT basic rate for the purpose of determining the rate of the response frame.
 It consists of two steps as follows:

-a) Use the modulation and coding rate determined from the HT MCS (defined in 19.5 (Parameters for HT MCSs)) or VHT-MCS (defined in 21.5 (Parameters for VHT-MCSs)) to locate a non-HT reference rate by lookup into Table 10-7 (Non-HT reference rate).32 In the case of an MCS with UEQM, the modulation of stream 1 is used.
+a) Use the modulation and coding rate determined from the HT MCS (defined in 19.5 (Parameters for HT MCSs)),VHT-MCS (defined in 21.5 (Parameters for VHT-MCSs)), or HE-MCS (defined in 26.5 (Parameters for HE-MCSs)) to locate a non-HT reference rate by lookup into Table 10-7 (Non-HT reference rate).32 In the case of an MCS with UEQM, the modulation of stream 1 is used.

 b) The non-HT basic rate is the highest rate in the BSSBasicRateSet that is less than or equal to this non-HT reference rate.